 In 1997-1999 the yearbooks were issued in a CD-ROM format in order to reduce production costs.
 These electronic editions are not available via this site, but may be viewed in the Raynor Library and the University Archives.
 Waning student interest led to the discontinuation of the Hilltop in 1999.

-Obtaining a Yearbook or Photograph
+Obtaining a Photograph